The Time is Now to Defeat ALS!

 Read to a Child

-Since October of 2017, Raymond Pedrick and Emily Simcoke have volunteered at the “Read to a Child Lunchtime Reading Program” at the William F. Stanley Elementary School.
+Since October of 2017, Raymond Pedrick, Emily Simcoke, and Amy Fradkin have volunteered at the “Read to a Child Lunchtime Reading Program” at the William F. Stanley Elementary School.
 Read to a Child is a non-profit organization that promotes and inspires a love for reading while improving literacy skills.
 According to research, reading aloud to a child is one of the most important activities for enabling a child’s success in life.
 With over 1,800 volunteers, Read to a Child has reached over 1,400 at-risk elementary school students not only in the greater Boston area, but Miami, Hartford, Los Angeles, and Detroit as well.
 SFP Wealth is proud to support this program and looks forward to participating for years to come!

-Pictured (left to right): Raymond Pedrick and Emily Simcoke.
+Pictured (left to right): Raymond Pedrick, Emily Simcoke, and Amy Fradkin

 In January of 2018, a call for help came to the Baystate Financial family; Matt, one of the Baystate Financial board members, was stricken with cancer.
 In less than one week, thousands of dollars were raised via a t-shirt drive to support Matt's treatment at the Dana Farber Cancer Institute.
 The SFP Wealth team will continue to wear our t-shirts as Matt heals and we stay #MAStrong!